Lehks/mercury/README.md

 ### Inserting Rows

 Rows can be inserted into a table by using the static method `.insert()` in the class of the table that data is supposed to be inserted into.
 The method expects a single object that provides the values for the columns.
-For a table with the columns `id` (`int`) and `name` (`varchar`), the object would look like this:
+For a table with the columns `id` (`int`) and `name` (`var-char`), the object would look like this:

 ```ts
 {